dtbesson/WalmartSales/README.md

 |gross_margin_pct|The profit percentage the company keeps, after subtracting production costs.
 Calculated as (gross profit/total revenue) x 100%|
 |gross_income|The flat amount of profit made by the company.|
 |rating|The rating of the order given by the customer.|

+## The Process
+- Import the data from the .csv file using the Table Data Import Wizard.
+- Rename the tax_pct column to something more reflective, added_vat.
+- Create new features:
+  - time_of_day, by using a CASE statement to classify times as either "Morning", "Afternoon" or "Evening".
+  - day_of_week, by using the DAYNAME function.
+- Go on to answer the below questions, one-by-one.

 ## The Questions